 After the rafting trip, we were driven to a local restaurant for a hearty late lunch/early dinner.
 After refueling from a day of activity, we finished off the tour with a demonstration of how local sugarcane farmers harvest and press the crop into a juice – a sweet shot combined with a strong liquor called Guaro.
 It was the perfect digestif and a cool experience to end the day before getting transport back to our hotel.

 A great, self-guided excursion to enjoy if you like being out in nature and hiking is going to the Arenal Observatory Lodge and walking around the nature reserves for a few hours.
+It’s safe and a nice way to enjoy being outdoors on your own, enjoying the views at your own pace.
 There are marked trails that will take you over suspension bridges, through winding forest paths, over rivers and gorges, by waterfalls, and around the base of the Arenal Volcano.
 It’s a great place to spend a few hours, getting some exercise and breathing in the fresh air of Costa Rica.

 At the end of our walk, we enjoyed a drink on the terrace at the lodge, waiting for our taxi to arrive.
 We even saw a Coati – an animal very similar to a raccoon, crawl across the deck looking for food.
 I’d recommend spending at least 2-3 hours walking around the Arenal Park.